 We promote interest in collectible vehicles by developing the next generation of enthusiasts and restorers in the following ways:

 - Support the post-secondary education and training of youth in the manual arts.

 - Work to ensure no skill is lost, no master craftsman is without an apprentice and no student is without an opportunity.

 - Fund individual career-focused training in the skills and trades especially important to the future of the collector vehicle community through educational scholarships, internships and apprenticeships.

 - Provide grants to educational institutions and organizations engaged in training and developing skills related to promoting, protecting and preserving collectible vehicles.

-- Cultivate a new generation of craftsmen skilled in the art of automotive and marine restoration and preservation
+- Cultivate a new generation of craftsmen skilled in the art of automotive, motorcycle and marine restoration and preservation

 - Promote the importance of the skilled trades and the many career opportunities within the industry